Coronavirus Disease 19 (COVID-19):

 ❖ Elderberry – Fantastic preventive herb against viruses, can take daily

-By using these preventative strategies you and your family can get through this flu season with flying colors.
+By using these preventative strategies you and your family can have a strong body that resists infections.

 To order any of the above supplements visit my online medicinary here.